retkowsky/Azure-OpenAI-demos/README.md

 ## New content (12-Oct-2023)

 🔥 New!
-GPT35 Turbo Instruct model with Azure Open AI:
+GPT35 Turbo Instruct model with Azure OpenAI:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/GPT35-Instruct/gpt-35-turbo-instruct.ipynb">Go to demo</a>
 <br>
 🔥 New!
 Writer assistant:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/Writer%20assistant/Writer%20assistant.ipynb">Go to demo</a>
 <br>
 🔥 New!
-Data generation with Azure Open AI:
+Data generation with Azure OpenAI:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/Data%20generation/Data%20generation.ipynb">Go to demo</a>
 <br>
 🔥 New!
 Text to emojis and Emojis to text: